|| PROGRAM OVERVIEW

 All students should have applied for a passport PRIOR to completing their application, based on the necessity for us to purchase inter-program airfare on your behalf.

-US passport holders do not need a visa if they are staying in London or Galway for the short duration of these programs.
+US passport holders do not need a visa if they are staying in London for the short duration of these programs.
 A valid passport is required and immigration law is always changing; students must research the most current immigration requirements.
 If you are not a U.S. national, you may need a visa.